 As with all of these rare trees, the exact location is held in secret and only 3 groups of people were ever able to find it and document it.

 Unfortunately most of the photos of this tree look like they were taken with a cellphone camera (or a banana – we can't tell), so it looks like we might have to embark on a journey to find this giant and take a good photo of it for you guys.
 But to give you an idea of just how tall this tree really is, check out the previous "world's tallest tree" title holder – the Stratosphere Giant – which is 10 feet shorter than the Hyperion.
 Note the 3 climbers in blue.

-General Sherman – the Biggest Tree in the World in Terms of Volume
+The Biggest Tree in the World in Terms of Volume: General Sherman

 Even though there are many other trees that are taller and wider at their base, they are no match to the infamous General Sherman tree.
 This tree outranks anything living on this planet by its sheer volume (excluding branches) and is considered to be the largest living organism on this planet.